-9. What legal entities can operate as banks?
+10. What legal entities can operate as banks?
 What legal forms are generally used to operate as banks?

-Banks may be established and operate as the following entities: (i) limited liability company, (ii) cooperative, and (iii) region-owned limited liability company, with most banks operating in Indonesia as limited liability companies.
+Commercial banks, as Indonesian legal entities, may be established and operate as the following entities: (i) limited liability company, (ii) cooperative, and (iii) region-owned limited liability company, with most banks operating in Indonesia as limited liability companies.

-What are the organizational requirements for banks, including with respect to corporate governance?
+11. What are the organizational requirements for banks, including with respect to corporate governance?